62firelight/SubTrack/README.md

 ## Special Thanks

-* The initial SubTrek team which I developed the initial version with
+* The initial SubTrek team which I developed the initial version with, including:
-  * Yi Ran Ong
+  * Yi Ran
-  * Emma Brothers
+  * Emma
-  * Taine Bayly
+  * Taine
-  * Sayyed Latif
+  * Sayyed